Skip to main content

 Flexible dentures

-Flexible dentures are a kind of partial denture, but they are made of different materials from ordinary partial dentures.
-Most flexible dentures are made of a thin thermoplastic such as nylon, compared to the thicker, more rigid acrylic used in full dentures.
+Flexible dentures are a kind of partial denture, but they are made of different materials from ordinary partial dentures.7 Most flexible dentures are made of a thin thermoplastic such as nylon, compared to the thicker, more rigid acrylic used in full dentures.7

-You may find that flexible partial dentures are a more comfortable fit than other removable partials, especially if you’re still new to wearing replacement teeth.
-Not only that, but most partial dentures are usually made with metal parts that can sometimes show.
-Flexible dentures do not use any metal parts so they tend to look and feel a lot more natural.
+You may find that flexible partial dentures are a more comfortable fit than other removable partials, especially if you’re still new to wearing replacement teeth.7

 Fixed bridge

-A fixed bridge is used to replace missing teeth by surgically cementing an artificial tooth, known as a crown, to the remaining natural teeth on each side.
-Like all surgically fixed dentures—including implants, implant–supported dentures, and snap-on dentures—fixed bridges tend to cost more than removable dentures.
+A fixed bridge is used to replace missing teeth by surgically cementing an artificial tooth, known as a crown, to the remaining natural teeth on each side, allowing them to provide support for the bridge.4 Like all surgically fixed dentures—including implants, implant–supported dentures, and snap-on dentures—fixed bridges tend to cost more than removable dentures.

 Cantilever bridge

-A cantilever bridge is recommended when a molar is missing and there are no teeth on 1 side of it to support the bridge.
-One or more teeth on the other side are instead used for support.
+A cantilever bridge is recommended when a molar is missing and there are no teeth on one side to support the bridge.4 One or more teeth on the other side are instead used for support.4

 Implants